Why you need to know about cyber security

 Cyber security regulations

-One particularly interesting example, is the Australian Spam Act of 2003 (Cwlth).
-As a business owner or marketeer the goal is always to get more customers.
+One particularly interesting example is the Australian Spam Act of 2003 (Cth).
+As a business owner or marketeer, the goal is always to get more customers.
 What better way than through email or SMS advertising?
 Many businesses believe they are allowed to send out as many emails as they want to advertise various products and so forth.
-However the Australian Spam Act prohibits sending unsolicited commercial electronic messages via email, SMS, MMS and instant messages.
-Failing to adhere to this law can lead up to fines of AUD1.1 million per day.
+However, the Australian Spam Act prohibits sending unsolicited commercial electronic messages via email, SMS, MMS and instant messaging.
+Failing to adhere to this law can lead to fines of up to AUD1.1 million per day.
 Do you know the requirements and laws in your country?

 Were you aware of these obligations and requirements?
-Do some research on how they might differ in your country and share your findings in the comments section.
+Do some research on how they might differ in a country other than Australia and share your findings in the comments section.

 © Deakin University